 The Evolving Role of International Tax, Transparency, and Tax Equalization

-Spring 2019: Two weekend lectures (dates TBD, streamed online for visiting (non-SU) students), plus travel to Europe for 10 days over spring break.
+Spring 2019: Two weekend lectures (dates TBD, streamed online for students off campus), plus travel to Europe for 10 days over spring break.

 What You Need to Know

 Eligibility and Requirements

 Application, Selection & Payment Procedures

 Travel to Switzerland and Liechtenstein over spring break to gain exposure to the foundational principles of international tax law and develop an understanding of (i) an overview of the Civil Law system and identification of the differences between the Civil Law and Common Law systems of jurisprudence; (ii) International tax law, tax competition, and the practice of international tax law in

 Civil Law and Common Law jurisdictions; (iii) concepts of business and tax advising relative to transfer pricing, Base Erosion & Profiting Shifting (BEPS), measuring risk and intangibles, and related topics; and (iv) common reporting standards under the Organization for Economic Cooperation and Development (OECD); the application of various tax regimes; information reporting standards, monitoring, enforcement and related issues.

 Class size is limited to 30 students.
 Students who enroll in this course must participate in both the Syracuse and European portions of the program.